johnandrea/dna-multi-match/README.md

 --id-item=value

-This is the item which will identify the tester.
+Specify the item to identify the tester via each tester id.
 Default is "xref" which is the individual XREF value in the GEDCOM file.
-Other options might be "uuid", etc. If using a GEDCOM custom type specify it as "type." followed by the type name, such as "type.extid", "type.refnumber", etc.
+Other options might be "uuid", etc. If using a GEDCOM custom type specify it as "type." followed by the type name, i.e. "type.extid", "type.refnumber", etc.

 --max-results=value

-More than this many final matches is considered too many to display.
+The limit on too many final matches to display.
 Default is 14.

 --min-testers=value